anwaarali73/ethereumDocker_attempt2/README.md

-# A fresh attempt to a fully functioning dockersied private blockchaininitially with two nodes and a bootnode
+# A fresh attempt to a fully functioning dockersied private blockchain initially with two nodes and a bootnode

 * Durin the first attempt everything seemed to working but all of a sudden the mining stopped and I couldn't make transactions among the nodes.